Hervar77/infinity-doc/mkdocs/api/infinity.template.md

 Parameters:

 - templateName: `string`
-  >the templateName to be loaded
+  >The templateName to be loaded.

 Return type: `boolean`